+Course code 199

 URL -

 Recommended Prerequisites -

 Course content The Mechanical Engineering Capstone project is an early requirement for graduation.
-The course is a multifaceted assignment designed to encourage students to think critically, solve challenging problems, and develop research skills, planning, goal setting, and skills on oral communication, public speaking, teamwork, self-sufficiency, skills that will help prepare them for their thesis
+The course is a multifaceted assignment designed to encourage students to think critically, solve challenging problems, and develop research skills, planning, goal setting, and skills on oral communication, public speaking, teamwork, self- sufficiency, skills that will help prepare them for their thesis

 research and writing and generally for modern careers.
 The projects adopted by students should be interdisciplinary ie. requiring students to apply skills or investigate issues across many different subject areas or domains of knowledge, connecting their projects to community issues or problems, and integrating outside-of-school learning experiences, including activities such as scientific observations, interviews, or internships.

-Specific content of taught crash courses includes: The role and importance of scientific research - The ethics of research - The research process: Basic terminology, choice of problem areas, revision of research - Structure of a research proposal - Systems of bibliographic reference - Plagiarism - Systematic literature review - Reference lists and bibliographic data bases - Debate techniques

-After completion of the course the student should be able to:

-- Complete a research /review project - Critically think about challenging problems - Address interdisciplinary subjects and teamwork - Recognize the writing techniques of different forms of scientific research - Skillfully communicate his research results to peers - Understand the oral and written rules of scientific reasoning

-Instruction of theory, discussion of applications and individual projects, community based learning, project based learning
+Specific content of taught crash courses includes: The role and importance of scientific research - The ethics of research - The research process: Basic terminology, choice of problem areas, revision of research - Structure of a research proposal - Systems of bibliographic reference - Plagiarism - Systematic literature review - Reference lists and bibliographic data bases - Debate techniques Expected learning outcomes and competences to be acquired: After completion of the course the student should be able to:Complete a research /review project • Critically think about challenging problems Address interdisciplinary subjects and teamwork • Recognize the writing techniques of different forms of scientific research • Skillfully communicate his research results to peers • Understand the oral and written rules of scientific reasoning Teaching methods Instruction of theory, discussion of applications and individual projects, community based learning, project based learning